duojs/duojs.org/src/index.md

 We're hoping to bridge the gap between all the different package managers and come up with a solution that works for everyone.

-To create your own public component, just add a `component.json` to your repository:

 ```json
 {
   "name": "duo-component",